June-Skeeter/Module6_GEOS270/docs/Application_Part3.md

 ### WA

 Create Scatter Plot with Population Density on the X-Axis and Income_on_Food on the Y axis.
 Does the r2 score indicate a relationship?
-How does classifying the data help us reveal patterns we cant easily see in this chart?
+How does classifying the data help us reveal patterns in the data we cant easily see in the scatter plot?